It from Knot: Emergent quantum mechanics

 \section{Emergent quantum mechanics}

-The elementary excitations of a knot-crystal are knots with \emph{unit information}.
-For a (T-type or W-type) knot, there are three conserved physical quantities: the energy of a (static) knot that is proportional to the volume of the knot on vortex-membrane; the (Lamb impulse) angular momentum that is proportional to the volume of the knot in the 5D fluid; the winding number $\pm \frac{1}{2}$ or the zero number $\pm1$.
-According to the geometric character of the three conserved physical quantities, the shape of knot will never be changed.
-However, the knot can split and the three physical quantities are conserved for all knot-pieces.
+The elementary excitations of a knot are zeroes with \emph{unit information}.
+For a (T-type or W-type) knot, there are three conserved physical quantities: the energy of a (static) zero that is proportional to its volume on vortex-membrane; the (Lamb impulse) angular momentum that is proportional to its volume in the 5D fluid; the winding number $\pm \frac{1}{2}$ or the zero number $\pm1$.
+According to the geometric character of the three conserved physical quantities, the shape of zero will never be changed.
+However, the "zero" can split and the three physical quantities are conserved for all knot-pieces.
 Quantum mechanics becomes the mechanics to determine the distribution of knot-pieces.

 The five fundamental assumptions of emergent quantum mechanics in knot physics are given by: